mara/mara-data-explorer/README.md

 No matter how powerful the reporting frontend of a data warehouse, many users want to have direct access to raw data without having to use SQL on the database directly.
 This can be

 - BI product managers debugging data problems,
-- analysts needing raw data for their Excel data analysis,
+- analysts needing raw data for their Excel data exploration,
 - machine learning engineers needing data sets for training models
 - marketeers wanting to integrate with 3rd party data platforms